souradeepta/TIL/java-interfaces.md

+# Interfaces in Java

+In the Java programming language, an *interface* is a reference type, similar to a class, that can contain *only* constants, method signatures, default methods, static methods, and nested types.
+Method bodies exist only for default methods and static methods.
+Interfaces cannot be instantiated—they can only be *implemented* by classes or *extended* by other interfaces.

+The `public` access specifier indicates that the interface can be used by any class in any package.
+If you do not specify that the interface is public, then your interface is accessible only to classes defined in the same package as the interface.

+An interface can extend other interfaces, just as a class subclass or extend another class.
+However, whereas a class can extend only one other class, an interface can extend any number of interfaces.
+The interface declaration includes a comma-separated list of all the interfaces that it extends.

+## The Interface Body

+The interface body can contain [abstract methods](https://docs.oracle.com/javase/tutorial/java/IandI/abstract.html), [default methods](https://docs.oracle.com/javase/tutorial/java/IandI/defaultmethods.html), and [static methods](https://docs.oracle.com/javase/tutorial/java/IandI/defaultmethods.html#static).
+An abstract method within an interface is followed by a semicolon, but no braces (an abstract method does not contain an implementation).
+Default methods are defined with the `default` modifier, and static methods with the `static` keyword.
+All abstract, default, and static methods in an interface are implicitly `public`, so you can omit the `public` modifier.

+In addition, an interface can contain constant declarations.
+All constant values defined in an interface are implicitly `public`, `static`, and `final`.
+Once again, you can omit these modifiers.

 # Implementing an Interface

 To declare a class that implements an interface, you include an `implements` clause in the class declaration.
 Your class can implement more than one interface, so the `implements` keyword is followed by a comma-separated list of the interfaces implemented by the class.
 By convention, the `implements` clause follows the `extends` clause, if there is one.